pblpez/TFM/README.md

-# TFM

-# DESCRIPCIÓN DEL REPOSITORIO
+# Introduction

-In this repository is explained the methodology applied in the master's thesis entitled "Deciphering gene regulation network in normal mouse pancreas through a multi-omic integrative approach" along with the scripts and command line tools applied.
+In this repository is explained the code used to perform the analyses and represent the results described in the master's thesis entitled "Deciphering a gene regulation network in normal mouse pancreas through a multi-omic integrative approach".
+Each subsection of this repository is explained the "Methods" section of the manuscript.
+Here are overviewed the scripts and command line tools applied to perform each analysis.
+Further description on how to run each script, its funtionality and requirements is included in the corresponding script.

 ## ATAC-seq analysis
 To analyse the ATAC-seq data for Open Chromatin Regions (OCRs) detection, the ENCONDE ATAC-seq pipeline developed by Anshul Kundaje's laboratory was used.
 Two female and two male replicates were analysed separately.